-Fire hydrants are inspected every two years as part of our hydrant maintenance program.
+We have an ongoing maintenance program to inspect and maintain hydrants.
 Crews make sure the hydrant can be easily seen, accessed and is in good working order.
 Information from these inspections is then used to schedule further maintenance and repairs as required.

 Urban Utilities also undertakes maintenance if any issues are reported by customers, QFES and other contractors.

 Fire hydrant testing is a rolling program which tests water flow to confirm hydrants perform according to the Department of Energy and Water Supply’s Planning Guidelines for water supply and sewerage.
 This testing helps determine the condition of fire hydrants.